helium/HIP/0053-mobile-dao.md

 Today all mobile networks are built top down by service providers such as AT&T and Verizon.
-Future networks will likely be a hybrid combination of **macro operators** and **crowdsourced 5G/Wi-Fi hotspots** due to demands of consumer behavior (higher bandwidth and lower latency requirements) and the physics of wireless radio.
+Future networks will likely be a hybrid combination of **macro operators** and **crowdsourced 5G/Wi-Fi Hotspots** due to demands of consumer behavior (higher bandwidth and lower latency requirements) and the physics of wireless radio.
 More data on the wireless network requires higher frequency bands, which requires denser networks with more nodes, which further increases cost of site acquisition.